open-contracting/standard/docs/schema/reference.md

 :pointer: /definitions/Value
 ```

-Support for exchange rates, and tax information, can be provided using extensions.
+Support for exchange rates can be provided using extensions.

 ### RelatedProcess